doka-guide/doka-labeler/README.md

     - src/**/*.spec.js
 ```

-You can fine-tune the filepath condition by checking the type of the change for a file:
+You can fine-tune the file path condition by checking the type of the change for a file:
 * `added`
 * `modified`
 * `renamed`
 * `removed`

-Add label "danger" when a file is deleted:
+Add label "danger" when a PR contains a deleted file:

 ```yml
 danger: